lennax/biopython.github.io/wiki/Building_a_release.md

     biopython-announce@biopython.org (see [mailing
     lists](Mailing_lists "wikilink"))

+22. Ask Peter, Brad, or Bjoern to prepare a new Galaxy package on
+<https://github.com/biopython/galaxy_packages> and upload it to the main
+and test Galaxy ToolShed

-22. Bump version numbers again
+23. Bump version numbers again

 -   Update Bio/\_\_init\_\_.py version
 -   Biopython Tutorial - update the date/version line in the